-"Browned honey garlic shrimp with tender broccoli - a super easy dinner that packs a wallop of flavor with simple, common ingredients."
+"This browned honey garlic shrimp with tender broccoli makes for a super easy dinner that packs a wallop of flavor with simple, common ingredients."

-There are two (really cool) things about this post:
+There are two (really cool) things about this recipe:

 One, it includes shrimp.

 I could seriously live off of shrimp.